Regularmute/Connect4/documentation/weekreports/weekreport3.md

 ## Progress Made

-* More unittests have been added for Game service.
+* More unit tests have been added for GameService.
 * Discovered and fixed a bug where the game wasn't recognizing victories in certain columns.
 This also affected the AI.
 * Decoupled victory checking by calling it from the main game loop instead of inside update_grid.
 * AI seems to recognize immediate victories.